Nirmata-Labs/QR701-RS232-Thermal-Printer/README.md

 | VH (9V)    | 9V          |
 | GND    | GND          |

-**Note:** It can be used with a power supply from 5 to 9V.
+**Note:** Printer can be powerd in a range from 5 to 9V.
 At low voltage (5V), the print image is very weak and printing is slow.

 ## Software Setup